 While you are studying at LCU, you will have the opportunity to prepare for life through academic achievement, spiritual fulfillment, personal responsibility, and leadership development.

 At Lubbock Christian University, you will find faculty members who are active in their professions and who participate in cutting edge research in their disciplines.
 You will find professors who are the top in their fields nationally and internationally.
 Our staff members believe your success is a priority and will go the extra mile to help you.
 Interacting with our students will strengthen your faith and challenge your intellect.
 We believe that your story will be changed and enriched by your experiences at LCU.

 So, you're thinking about a master's degree?
 For many a master's can be just the edge they need to advance in their fields, earn raises, or make the leap into another career.
 So what are the benefits of a master's degree and what's it going to take to earn one?

 A master's degree is an opportunity to develop expertise in your field, or a new area you've always been interested in exploring.
 In the fast-paced, competitive job market of today, a master's degree can help you stand out from the crowd and get you the job you've always dreamed of.
 Moreover, statistics show that people with master's or Professional degrees typically make anywhere from $10,000 to $30,000 more than people with just a bachelor's.

 How long does it take to earn a Master's Degree?

 Most master's programs can be completed in two years after a bachelor's degree.
 However, with a wide range of master's offerings LCU can cater a program to fit you exactly where you are.
-Some programs, such as our Master's of Leadership are conducted through Flex Courses which offer a combination of online and weekend class sessions for working adults, while other programs may be completed through night classes, short courses, or standard on-campus offerings.
+Some programs are conducted through Flex Courses which offer a combination of online and weekend class sessions for working adults, while other programs may be completed through night classes, short courses, or standard on-campus offerings.